Basic Scattergories Rules

 Swellgarfo.com has a built-in timer function too.
 The default setting is 120 seconds per round, but you can change that.

 When you’re ready to start the first round, click “play.”
 The timer starts automatically.

 When you click “reset” or “restart,” you get a new letter and a new set of categories for the next round.

 If you want to keep the same categories, click on “re-roll” for a new letter.
 You will need to use something else for your timer.

-Alternatively, if you’d rather not use a video chat service, you can also play Scattergories online at scattergoriesonline.net.
+Alternatively, if you’d rather not play Scattergories on Zoom, you can also play Scattergories online at scattergoriesonline.net.
 Create a new game on the site.
 Then, invite your friends by sharing the provided link.
 Of course, you can always set up a video call on the side to go along with playing on the website too!

 A Creative Competition

 Word games like Scattergories are not just great for testing your vocabulary.
 They also foster a bit of friendly competition.
-Keep that competitive word-gaming spirit alive as you read up on Scrabble rules that will help you win.
+Once you’re done playing Scattergories online or in person, keep that competitive word-gaming spirit alive by reading up on Scrabble rules that will help you win.
 Snag that bingo bonus with prefixes and suffixes galore!